lrfinotti/cybr201_book/12-Factorization.md

 +++

-But, when computing $b$ we need to take a square root.
-But we can speed up this calculation since we can easily now find the powers of the primes that appear in $b^2$ (as in {prf:ref}`eq-ex-elimination1`) and hence we can simply divide them by $2$.
+Note that when computing $b$ we need to take a square root.
+But we can speed up this calculation since we can easily now find the powers of the primes that appear in $b^2$ (as in [](#eq-ex-elimination1)) and hence we can simply divide them by $2$.

 The trick to find these exponents of the prime factors of $b^2$ is to use [matrix multiplication](https://en.wikipedia.org/wiki/Matrix_multiplication).
 We just have to use each solution found and multiply `coef_matrix` (and *not* `M`) by it: